Ines-be/padel_bot/README.md

 # Reservation Bot

+This project is an **automation bot built with Python and Selenium** that streamlines the process of booking sports fields through an online reservation platform.
+It automates every step — from login and time slot selection to booking confirmation and payment — achieving faster and more reliable reservations.

+## 🤖 Overview
-This project is a Python automation bot that allows users to automatically reserve a time slot on a website.
-The bot uses Selenium to interact with the website, simulating user actions in a browser: the bot logs in, searches for the desired slot, reserves it, and completes checkout with optional promo code and payment information.
+The bot allows users to automatically reserve a time slot on a website, it uses Selenium to interact with the website, simulating user actions in a browser: the bot logs in, searches for the desired slot, reserves it, and completes checkout with optional promo code and payment information.
 All sensitive information and configurable parameters are stored in a .env file

-## Features
+## 🚀 Features
-- Automatically opens a web browser and navigates to the website.
-- Logs in with credentials stored in .env file.
-- Searches for a specific time slot.
+- **Full Automation Pipeline**
-- Reserves the selected time slot.
-- Completes the checkout process, including payment and promo code application.
+Automatically opens a web browser and navigates to the website, logs in, searches for the selected time slot, confims booking, and completes the checkout process, including payment and promo code application.

-- Fully configurable via environment variables (.env) for credentials, dates, and site URLs.
+- **Dynamic Page Handling**
+Uses dynamic wait management (`WebDriverWait`) to handle aynchonous content loading.

+- **Error Handling and Logging**
+Integrated retry mecanisms, detailed logging, and exception handling for improved reliability.

+- **Fully Configurable via Environment Variables**
+All credentials, dates, and site URLs are managed through a `.env` file for flexible setup and deployment.

+- **Performance Boost**
+  Increased successful weekly reservations from **2 to 6** and reduced average booking time from **~2 minutes to <4 seconds**.

-## How It Works
+## 🧠 How It Works
-Selenium opens a real browser window, so you can watch the automation in action:
+Selenium opens a browser window, so you can watch the automation in action:
 1. **Login**:
 The bot opens the website and logs in using the credentials provided in the .env file.
 2. **Navigation**: